 Ms. R. also gives two folders to each of her students, documenting their best work throughout the year.
 How thoughtful and caring of her!
 A priceless keepsake, and a wonderful way to allow the children to see how far they have come in just one school year.

 But of all the accolades of the day, Virginia and I are proudest of this one:

 Taking care of her friends . . .

 And this award suits Virginia to a "T." She is always reaching out to others, making friends out of strangers, caring for others' feelings, willing to lend an ear or a comforting hug to anyone in need.

 Jesus longs to do the same.

 Are you willing to let Him?

-It's Memorial Day weekend, and the official arrival of summer break for Virginia, so she and I are heading to my mothers' home in Oxford for several days.
+It's Memorial Day weekend, and the official arrival of summer break for Virginia, so she and I are heading to my mother's home in Oxford for several days.
 I do so treasure your comments on my blog, my friends, but my response will be delayed due to being out of town.
 Never fear!
 I will get back to you just as soon as possible.
-Blessings for a safe and happy weekend, and may we remember to pray and give thanks for all the men and woman who died in service to our country.
+Blessings for a safe and happy weekend, and may we remember to pray and give thanks for all the men and women who died in service to our country.